 You want what’s best for your son.
 We do, too.

 For nearly a century, Landon has produced men of character who possess the foundation of intellect and the determination to pursue and achieve lofty aspirations.
 We carry out our mission through an intentional approach that employs the best practices for educating boys—methods that are anchored in the valued relationships boys share with their teachers.
-Our faculty explain it best.
+Our students and parents explain it best.

 Thank you for your interest in Landon.
-During these uncertain times, the admissions team hopes you and your family are safe and well.
-Whether you are considering admissions for this fall or later, we are here to guide you.
-Email us at email@example.com to start discussions about the admissions process, or read below to learn more.
+Whether you are considering our school for fall of 2024 or later, we are here to guide you.
+Connect with the Admissions Office to discuss the application process or read below to learn more.

 Landon helped me shape my worldview.
 I was able to tap into so many parts of what inform my identity.
 I could be a football player, an a capella singer, and a newspaper writer.
 That is the Landon man, a man of honor and a culturally aware and active global citizen.